 If you find all references to a local variable, i.e. one whose scope does not exceed the current file, the toolbar button and shortcut (P) to change scope are ineffective.
 Searches are always restricted to the current file.

-You can filter content of the Find Results window using single-letter shortcuts when focus is in a results window.
-Open the context menu of the window to see available options.
-Only filters applicable to the current results, and their respective shortcuts, are visible.
+Filter content of the Find Results window using single-letter shortcuts when focus is in a results window.
+Open the context menu of the window to see all available filters.
+Only filters and shortcuts applicable to the current results are visible.
+For example, the shortcut to display declarations and definitions (D) is visible only when results include a declaration or definition.

-The filter shortcuts are toggles.
-Press R to hide read references; press R again to make them visible.
+Filter shortcuts are toggles.
+Press R to hide read references; press R again to unhide them.

-Filter states are not sticky.
-Each Find References begins with all results, and each of the shortcuts initially removes references.
+Filter states for D, R, and W toggles are not sticky.
+Each Find References begins with all of the respective results, and each of the shortcuts initially removes references.

-Additionally, filter states are specific to the window.
+Filter states are specific to each results window.
 You can show read references in one window and write references in a cloned window—to one or different symbols.
-If you can’t remember the state of a filter in a window, toggle the filter and look for a change in the vertical scroll bar.

 References found can appear bold and highlighted in the results window.
 By default, references where a symbol is written are typically highlighted in MistyRose, whereas references where a symbol is read are highlighted in LightCyan.